furiousmad/Hello-world/README.md

 # Hello-world
 My first repositry
-This ig going to be my first edit
+This is going to be my first edit now, time for the second update